Alibaba skids as revenue growth slowest in three years

 The company's shares declined as much as 8 percent to $71.03 - just shy of their IPO price of $68 - wiping off nearly $16 billion from its market value on Wednesday.
 The stock has lost declined nearly 30 percent this year, up to Wednesday's close.

-Alibaba also announced a $4 billion share repurchase program over two years, aimed at offsetting the impact of its share-based compensation programs.
+Alibaba also announced a $4 billion share repurchase programme over two years, aimed at offsetting the impact of its share-based compensation programmes.

 Alibaba's Chief Executive Daniel Zhang told CNBC on Wednesday that the company was closely monitoring the economy but was "confident for long-term growth".